rosiecakes/django-docker-dojo/README.md

 surplus to requirements!

 ## Requirements
+__You__

+(It would be extremely useful to have at least a cursory understanding of REST as an architectural style, and the premise of decoupling a backend from a frontend.
+Familiarity with administering Django-based systems and using Python on the web would be handy, as would some experience using Docker on the command line!)

+__Your machine__

 You'll need to install [Docker][] and [Docker-Compose][].
 You'll want the most recent versions of both for your development machine.
 This system hasn't been tested on anything beyond Mac OS Catalina 10.15.6, but it's probably safe to